VERDICTV2/sapienrobotics/Task 2/Task 2 DQN report.md

 5. **Basic Reward Structure**: The reward function is simple (-reward for terminal states).
 A more sophisticated reward shaping could potentially speed up learning.

 6. **Lack of Prioritized Experience Replay**: Implementing prioritized replay could improve learning efficiency by focusing on more important transitions.

-### 3.3 Further Considerations

-1. **Scalability**: While effective for CartPole, the current implementation may need significant modifications for more complex environments.

-2. **Reproducibility**: Adding seed setting for random number generators would enhance experiment reproducibility.

-3. **Performance Benchmarking**: Comparing this implementation with other RL algorithms (e.g., DDPG, A3C) could provide valuable insights.

-4. **Generalization**: Testing the trained agent on slightly modified versions of CartPole could assess its generalization capabilities.

 ## 4. Conclusion